ZAIN-is-here/Guess-The-Number-Game/README.md

 # Guess The Number Game

-A simple Guess The Number Game made with Html, Css, Javascript.
+A Simple Guess The Number Game made with Html, Css, Javascript.

 ## Features
 - random number from 1 to 100